Our Grading System

 Grading is of course a subjective process, but we believe we grade tightly, accurately and fairly.
 Every comic on this site is graded by our two grading experts who have over 40 years’ experience between them.

 In the event of you not being satisfied with the grade of a comic purchased, we offer a full money-back refund, providing the comic is returned to us within 7 days in the same condition in which it was despatched.
 We want you to be happy with your purchases and have confidence in ordering from us again.
 Please note that this does not apply to 3rd party graded comics (CGC, PGX, CBCS), which are not returnable since they are independently graded.

 American comics distributed in the UK during the 1960s and 1970s usually had distribution (Thorpe & Porter) stamps on the cover, or often in the case of Marvels were printed in the US with UK prices.
 This was done in the same print runs, and stamped or UK priced copies are first printings.
 However, some collectors express a preference for unstamped/US priced copies.
 We have therefore shown in the listings where a comic has either a UK printed price or a distribution stamp.
 This is shown by the letter ‘p’ following the grade.
 All comics without this ‘p’ are US priced unstamped copies.
-Please note that once the direct market started after this time, copies were dual priced with cents and pence pricing (apart from US newsstand distributed copies), so we perceive no less desirability for dual priced copies than cents only copies; traditionally we have shown dual priced comics from this period with a ‘p’, but we are now in the process of removing the ‘p’ symbol for direct market copies.
+Please note that once the direct market started after this time, copies were dual priced with cents and pence pricing (apart from US newsstand distributed copies), so we perceive no less desirability for dual priced copies than cents only copies; we show dual priced comics from this period without a ‘p’.

 CGC/PGX/CBCS 3rd Party Grading